-The molecular geometry of CH4 is tetrahedral as the carbon central atom has no lone pair and is attached to the four hydrogen atoms with the help of a single covalent bond.
-So, there are four regions of electron density around the carbon central atom”.
+The molecular geometry of CH4 is tetrahedral.
+Since the carbon central atom has no lone pair and is attached to the four hydrogen atoms with the help of a single covalent bond.
+So, there are four regions of electron density around the carbon central atom.

 The electron pair around the carbon central atom will repel each other and tried to go far from each other, they will take the position where repulsion becomes minimum between them.

 According to the VSEPR theory, “in most of the cases, the central atom with four regions of density adopt a tetrahedral structure because repulsion is minimum in electron pairs at this position.”

 In the above figure, the red lines outline the tetrahedron and the black line shows the bonded pair or electron pair formed between carbon and hydrogen.
 “The carbon atom is located in the center of the tetrahedron, while the four hydrogens atoms are located on the vertices.”